oz123/flatcar-matchbox-ftw/README.md

 This repo is a demo of how to create a Kubernetes cluster using FlatCar Linux and Matchbox.

+First, make sure you have the following installed on your system:

+ * docker
+ * libvirt
+ * buildah
+ * yq

 We start by building a matchbox enabled environment.

 ```